GhostTeam18/File-integrity-checker/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contributing

 Contributions are welcome!
-Please refer to the Contribution Guidelines for more information.
 Acknowledgments

     The File Integrity Checker script was inspired by the need for a reliable and efficient way to perform file integrity checks in various environments.
+I also just wanted to try my hand at it :)
     Special thanks to the authors and contributors of the libraries and frameworks used in this project.